-- Receives high-quality professional development that is sustained, intensive, and classroom-focused in order to have a positive and lasting impact on classroom instruction, before and while teaching; - Participates in a program of intensive supervision that consists of structured guidance and regular ongoing support for teachers or a teacher mentoring program; - Assumes functions as a teacher only for a specified period of time not to exceed three years; and - Demonstrates satisfactory progress toward full certification as prescribed by the State of Vermont. - (20) Homeless children.
-Homeless children means individuals who lack a fixed, regular, and adequate nighttime residence; and includes: - (a) Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - (b) Children and youth who have a primary night-time residence that is a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings; - (c) Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - (d) Migratory children who qualify as homeless because the children are living in circumstances described in sections (a) through (c). - (21) Individualized Education Program.
-Individualized Education Program or IEP means a written statement for a child with a disability that is developed, reviewed, and revised in accordance with Rule 2363. - (22) Individualized Education Program Team.
-Individualized education program team or IEP team means a group of individuals described in Rule 2363 that is responsible for developing, reviewing, or revising an IEP for a child with a disability.
+Homeless children.
+Homeless children means individuals who lack a fixed, regular, and Deleted: 20 adequate nighttime residence; and includes: (1) Children and youth who are sharing the housing of other persons due to loss of Deleted: a housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; (2) Children and youth who have a primary night-time residence that is a public or private Deleted: b place not designed for, or ordinarily used as a regular sleeping accommodation for human beings; (3) Children and youth who are living in cars, parks, public spaces, abandoned buildings, Deleted: c substandard housing, bus or train stations, or similar settings; and Deleted: d (4) Migratory children who qualify as homeless because the children are living in circumstances described in sections (1) through (3).
+Deleted: a Deleted: c Individualized Education Program.
+Individualized Education Program or IEP means a Deleted: 21 written statement for a child with a disability that is developed, reviewed, and revised in accordance with Rule 2363.